A musical kid

 Visnja spent much of 2003 recording her debut album Mermaid.
 She performed original songs from the album on several TV shows and expanded her fan base at the National Folk Festival in Canberra.
 Visnja bought her first harp at the Festival, and taught herself over the coming years.
 Visnja was invited by Lexus to sing at their national launch of the LS430 luxury car in Sydney.
 The year finished with a live concert for SBS radio and television in Federation Square, Melbourne.

 In 2004 Visnja continued to compose and perform for special events, including a banquet for the Malaysian Royal Family.
-In 2005 she was commissioned to write music for a short film, and married long time partner Paul Jackson.
+In 2005 she was commissioned to write music for a short film, and married her partner Paul Jackson.

-In 2010 Visnja and her family moved to Adelaide to enjoy a gentler pace of life, combined with city living again.
-Visnja immediately hooked up with her former agent Don Moir, and performed in events and shows both solo and with the well respected vocal ensemble "Sonnet".
+In 2010 Visnja and her family moved to Adelaide to enjoy family connections and city living again.
+Visnja hooked up with her former agent Don Moir and performed in featured events solo and as part of the well respected nine piece vocal ensemble "Sonnet".

 Visnja and her family moved back to the Yarra Valley in April 2011.
 Having reconnected with Mark Holden during a charity event in Adelaide, she made several live appearances on his spots on ABC radio.

-After numerous holidays in the Far North of Queensland, Visnja and her family relocated to the lovely Port Douglas in 2014.
+After numerous holidays in Port Douglas, Visnja and her family relocated there in 2014.

-In 2015 and beyond, Visnja continues to perform in natural settings like the beach and river valleys in her new tropical home.
+From 2015, Visnja continued to perform in natural settings like the beach and river valleys in her new tropical home.
 She recorded her first music video with talented film maker Gabriella Ferro.
 This video made the finals of the Port Shorts Film Festival in 2015.